 People with pneumococcal meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more have fever, headache, and a general feeling of illness (malaise).
 They have a stiff neck that makes lowering the chin to the chest painful and difficult, but this problem is not always obvious early in the disease.

 Unlike older children and adults, most infants with meningitis Newborns and children under 12 months of age Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
 Bacterial meningitis in older infants and children usually results from bacteria... read more do not have a stiff neck.
 They may only be reluctant to eat and be irritable or sluggish.

 Pneumococcal meningitis may lead to complications, such as

 Hearing loss (in up to 50% of people)

 The diagnosis of pneumococcal meningitis requires a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) to obtain a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to obtain a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 The sample is checked for signs of infection, such as white blood cells and bacteria.